rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 ## The rev:non-backwards-compatible Extension

-The YANG module versioning framework {{I-D.ietf-netmod-yang-module-versioning}} defines the "rev:non-backwards-compatible" extension statement.
+The YANG module versioning framework {{I-D.ietf-netmod-yang-module-versioning}} defines the `rev:non-backwards-compatible` extension statement.
 This extension MUST be added as a substatement of a revision statement whenever that revision contains non-backwards-compatible changes relative to the previous revision.

 Example: